Lunch-box/SimpleOrderRouting/Readme.md

 What's the point with this spike project?
 -----------------------------------------
 Our goal is __NOT__ to implement SOR (business) algorithms.
-Our goal is to spike and compare various ways of implementing reactive applications.
-In that case, we just pick the "meta" concept of Smart Order Routing to illustrate our explorations.
+Our goal is to spike and compare various ways of implementing reactive applications with differents input and output types.
+In that case, we just pick the "meta" concept of Smart Order Routing to illustrate our explorations (with market data, order operations, execution reports, etc).

 Our approach
 ------------